cchampod/toolmarks/README.md

-# Repository associated with Jean_Alexandre Patteet PhD
+# Repository associated with Jean-Alexandre Patteet PhD

 It contains:
 1. The raw data sources used in the research